-At the end of this period of study you will be asked to produce a dissertation and a conference paper length summary of the work.
+At the end of this period of study you will be asked to produce a dissertation describing your project work.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.